Close

 • Alexander von Heißen, harpsichord

-'Foreign Masters': Migrants from all over Europe shaped London's incomparably rich music scene as a cultural capital in the 18th century.
-Max Volbers, who was awarded the OPUS KLASSIK Young Artist of the Year in 2023, and Alexander von Heißen, who won the Bach Competition in 2022, bring a particularly colourful facet of the musical metropolis to life.
+‘Foreign Masters’: Migrants from all over Europe shaped the incomparably rich music scene of London, the cultural capital of the 18th century.
+Max Volbers, winner of the 2023 OPUS KLASSIK award for Young Artist of the Year, and Alexander von Heißen, winner of the 2022 Bach Competition, bring a particularly dazzling facet of the music metropolis to life.

 Works by George Frideric Handel, Arcangelo Corelli, Giuseppe Sammartini, Giuseppe Alberti, Johann Pepusch and others.